The amazing Kansas City library

 Norman Vincent Peale, Aminatta Forna, Jeffrey Archer, and Ryszard Kapuscinski.

-What are your favorite books as a child, as a teenager, and as an adult?
+What were your favorite books as a child, as a teenager, and as an adult?

 Books inspired by true events.